 - Do I have hope things can be better?

 It’s only by asking tough questions like this and answering them with brutal honesty that you’ll ever know if your bad marriage is bad enough to leave or only bad enough to make better.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are struggling with a bad marriage.
+I’m Dr. Karen Finn, a divorce and personal life coach.
+I help people just like you who are struggling with a bad marriage.
 You can join my newsletter list for free weekly advice.
 And, if you’re ready, you can take the first step toward working with me as your personal coach by scheduling a private consultation.